Adobe-CEP/Getting-Started-guides/weather/readme.md

 We'll work with these UI elements in the next step.

-### Map possible API responses to user-readable strings
+### Map potential API responses to user-readable strings

 As we will see in the next step, the Dark Sky API JSON response will include an `.icon` property that indicates the weather.
 The value of the `.icon` property will be a kebob-case slug, like `"clear-day"`.